 The opening metaphor is what first drew me in, but what really spoke to me is that Jesus is both strong and able, yet gentle, even when I’m feeling as if the discipline isn’t so gentle.
 Though I falter, and I get discouraged, Jesus doesn’t.
 This is the truth!
 In this I have a deep conviction, thus, I do indeed put my hope in His teaching.

-Though I found some peace in these words, I was still struggling mentally.
-That’s when I decided to pour my heart out to the Lord through poetry.
+Though I found some peace in these words, I was still struggling mentally, so I decided to pour my heart out to the Lord through poetry.

 I’m Willing… He’s Able

 The spirit is willing

 When the waves drag me under